Global Warming’s Six Americas

 Take the short Six Americas Quiz!

 The Alarmed are convinced global warming is happening, human-caused, an urgent threat, and they strongly support climate policies.
 Most, however, do not know what they or others can do to solve the problem.
 The Concerned think human-caused global warming is happening, is a serious threat, and support climate policies.
 However, they tend to believe that climate impacts are still distant in time and space, thus climate change remains a lower priority issue.
-The Cautious haven’t not yet made up their minds: Is global warming happening?
+The Cautious have not yet made up their minds: Is global warming happening?
 Is it human-caused?
 Is it serious?
 The Disengaged know little about global warming.
 They rarely or never hear about it in the media.
 The Doubtful do not think global warming is happening or they believe it is just a natural cycle.
 They do not think much about the issue or consider it a serious risk.
 The Dismissive believe global warming is not happening, human-caused, or a threat, and most endorse conspiracy theories (e.g., “global warming is a hoax”).

 The six audiences were first identified using a large nationally representative survey of American adults conducted in the fall of 2008.
 The survey questionnaire included extensive, in-depth measures of the public’s climate change beliefs, attitudes, risk perceptions, motivations, values, policy preferences, behaviors, and underlying barriers to action.
 The Six Americas are distinguishable on all these dimensions, and display very different levels of engagement with the issue.